Greenlee Learning Communities

 - Act as role models for students new to Iowa State and connect them with university resources.

 - Greenlee peer mentors develop leadership, organization and interpersonal skills needed to become successful, practicing professionals.

-- Iowa State Univesrity peer mentor looks great on a résumé.
+- Iowa State University peer mentor looks great on a résumé.

-- Each Greenlee peer mentors works about eight hours per week throughout the semester and is paid for their training and mentoring time.
+- Each Greenlee peer mentor works about eight hours per week throughout the semester and is paid for their training and mentoring time.

-For more information, read about Iowa State’s Learning Communities program.
+Learn more about Iowa State’s Learning Communities program.